20250226_165432

 Will there be an impact on the site’s environment?

 Ampyr is committed to maintaining and enhancing the environmental integrity of our host sites.
 We anticipate that the development at North Newton could create a Biodiversity Net Gain of 10% through environmental enhancements.
-We will undertake a Ecological Impact Assessment (EcIA) which will identify opportunities to achieve this aim.
+We will undertake an Ecological Impact Assessment (EcIA) which will identify opportunities to achieve this aim.
 We will consider prioritising options that benefit roosting and foraging bats, badgers and Great Crested Newts.

 We will undertake a full Environmental Impact Assessment (EIA), to be submitted to Somerset Council.
 EIAs are a detailed analysis of the site’s current condition and the potential impact of a development.
 The assessments are wide-ranging and cover ecology, heritage, landscape and visual, noise, traffic and transport, flood risk, glint and glare, arboriculture and agriculture.
-The outcome of these surveys informs the design of the project, and the EIA submitted with the planning application.
+The outcome of these surveys informs the design of the project, and the EIA is submitted with the planning application.

 Further ecological enhancements being considered include planting native flowers and infilling and enhancing the existing hedgerows with native species.
 The site will, as a minimum, achieve the legislative target of 10% biodiversity net gain (BNG).